mstgnz/nodejs-sql-generator/README.md

-# nodejs-mysql-crud
+# nodejs-sql-generator
-Mysql Crud For NodeJS
+Sql Generator For NodeJS